sqlsaturday/sqlsatwebsite/past.md

 permalink: /past/
 ---

-The data listed here is from the public historial XML records used for the Guidebook site.
+The data listed here is from the public historical XML records used for the Guidebook site.
 If you have any corrections, please feel free to submit a Pull Request or contact the webmaster with the details.

 ## Previous SQLSaturday Events